Commercial Roofing Insurance Claims

 To offset this change in attitude many roofing contractors either got their Public Adjusters license or engaged a PA to assist them with their problem claims.
 Rarely did this approach end successfully.
 Some contractors found the negotiations to be even more contentious.
 Others found that handling a claim through the public adjusting route provided no additional leverage and, as a result, very little additional money.
 In other words, they were back where they started.
 There is a better way.

 Every commercial insurance policy has an ADR provision built into it.
 ADR means Alternative Dispute Resolution (think arbitration or mediation), and it provides a very effective way, short of litigation, to settle a disagreement on the value of a loss.
 In the world of property insurance claims, that ADR process is called “Appraisal.”
 It is the single most effective way to gain leverage and advance a problem claim.
-We’ve done almost 2,000 of them in the last thirty plus years.
+We’ve done over 1,000 of them in the last thirty plus years.

 The Howarth Group is making a name for itself with roofing contractors across the Southeast as a company who not only understands commercial roofing systems but how to bring “problem claims” to a successful conclusion.
 Whether it’s a single-ply, BUR, a mod bit, or a metal roof, if the contractor and property owner identify damage that the insurance company is unwilling to acknowledge (ex: “it’s only cosmetic”) and, as a result, the negotiations have reached an impasse, then we’d like to hear about it to see if the claim is ripe for our time-tested approach.